SebastianLl28/SebastianLl28/README.md

 <h1 align="center">Hi 👋, I'm Sebastian Llamuca</h1>

-<p align="center">🖥️ Frontend Developer | Looking to collaborate on anything that I can help with.</p>
+<p align="center">🖥️ Full Stack Developer | Looking to collaborate on anything that I can help with.</p>

 ### About Me: